 No special rules exist regarding extraterritoriality.
-Spanish competition rules apply to actions whose object, result or potential result is the prevention, restriction or distortion of competition in all or part of the Spanish national market.
+Spanish competition rules apply to actions whose object, result or potential result is the prevention, restriction or distortion of competition in all or part of the national market.
 The nationality of the undertaking is immaterial.

 Regulation (EC) No. 1215/2012 of 12 December 2012 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (Regulation 1215/2012) provides that persons domiciled in a Member State must, as a rule, be sued in the courts of that Member State.
 Nevertheless, it is relevant to take into account that when there are several defendants, a person may also be sued in the courts for the place where any one of them is domiciled, provided the claims are so closely connected that it is expedient to hear and determine them together to avoid the risk of irreconcilable judgments resulting from separate proceedings in different Member States.
-16 This provision may be applicable in cartel cases in which the infringers may have their domicile in different Member States, allowing the claimant to initiate actions against several defendants in Spain if any of them is domiciled there.
+This provision may be applicable in cartel cases in which the infringers may have their domicile in different Member States, allowing the claimant to initiate actions against several defendants in Spain if any of them is domiciled there.

-Moreover, Article 7.2 of Regulation 1215/2012 sets forth an exception to that general rule in matters related to tort, allowing the claimant to sue a person domiciled in one Member State in the courts of another Member State for the place where the harmful event occurred.
-The case law17 of the European Courts has clarified that victims of cartel infringements have the alternative option of bringing an action for damages against several companies that have participated in the infringement, either before the courts of the place where the cartel itself was concluded, or one specific agreement that implied the existence of the cartel, or before the courts of the place where the loss arose.
+Moreover, Article 7.2 of Regulation 1215/2012 sets forth an exception to that general rule in matters relating to tort, allowing the claimant to sue a person domiciled in one Member State in the courts of another Member State for the place where the harmful event occurred.
+The case law of the European Courts has clarified that victims of cartel infringements have the alternative option of bringing an action for damages against several companies that have participated in the infringement, either before the courts of the place where the cartel itself was concluded, or one specific agreement that implied the existence of the cartel, or before the courts of the place where the loss arose.
 That place is identifiable only for each alleged victim taken individually and is located, in general, at that victim's registered office.
 Therefore, a claimant who is domiciled in Spain would be allowed to initiate actions before the Spanish courts.

 Foreign companies are subject to sanctions under Spanish competition provisions for antitrust infringements committed by their subsidiaries.
 In particular, under Article 61(2) of the Competition Act, the actions of an undertaking are also attributable to the undertakings or natural persons that control it, unless its economic behaviour is not directed by any such persons.
-It is nevertheless important to take into consideration the fact that, according to well-settled European case law, if a company is wholly owned by its parent company, there exists a rebuttable presumption that the parent company dictated the economic behaviour of its subsidiary.
-18 The CNMC repeatedly cites this European case law in cartel cases 19 to extend the liability of cartel members to their parent companies.
-20
+It is nevertheless important to take into consideration the fact that, according to well-settled European case law, if a company is wholly owned by its parent company, there

-16 Article 8.1 of Regulation 1215/2012.
+Article 8.1 of Regulation 1215/2012.